Adesoji1/Automated-RDS-Backup-and-Restore-Strategy/README.md

 ```

 in your CLI, cick on the copy icon under the : Set AWS environment variables (Short-term credentials) and paste in your terraform task path or directory cli environment. the command is seen above

+you can configure your aws credentials by running "aws configure"

 Having done the above, run this command ⬇️ to verify you are logged into your aws and you can view your default IAM Role.